modxorg/Docs/en/extending-modx/snippets/templating.md

 }
 ```

 The code first turns the modResource object into an array of field=name pairs (ie, $resourceArray\['pagetitle'\] is the pagetitle) via the toArray() method.
 Then, we use $modx->getChunk() to pass our tpl Chunk and the resource array into it as properties.
-MODx parses the chunk, replaces the properties, and returns us some content.
+MODX parses the chunk, replaces the properties, and returns us some content.

 An alternative and slightly faster (especially helpful when looping through a big xPDO result) but also a bit longer way to do the same would be